dohyun1411/Bubble-Bobble-AI/README.md

 This repository is for training a Bubble Bobble AI agent using genetic algorithm.

-For more about this game, Bubble Bobble, please go [here](https://github.com/dohyun1411/Simple-Bubble-Bobble).
+For more about this game, please visit https://github.com/dohyun1411/Simple-Bubble-Bobble.

+Here, I provided the [report](./report.pdf) and the [presentation slide](./presentation.pptx) for your understanding.

 ## Requirements
 ```